uschpc/webportal-netlify-gatsby/src/user-guides/coldfront/adding-users-to-project-or-allocation.md

 Users must be added to a project to be added to that project's allocation.
 However, all users added to a project do not need to be added to every allocation held for that project.

-> Note:  You will see each user's status listed as 'active' immediately after adding them to a project or allocation.
+> Note:  You will see each user's status listed as "active" immediately after adding them to a project or allocation.
 However, CARC staff need to modify user accounts to give them the access requested.
 This is usually done within 1 business day of adding the user account to a project/allocation.

 ### Allocation Detail page